pilsprog/skyport-logic/docs/GAME.md

 MOVEMENT
 --------
 An action may be used for moving in one of the six cardinal directions.
-Only grass-tiles may be moved onto, attempting to move onto any other tile is an invalid move and hence discarded by the server.
+Only accessible tiles may be moved onto, attempting to move onto an inaccessible tile is an invalid move and hence discarded by the server.

 POINTS
 ------